Accredited Nature-Connecting Sensory Degree Courses On Line: Natural Career Education

 36. Domineering and territorial sense.

-of one's fellow creatures, sometimes to the degree of being absorbed
+one's fellow creatures, sometimes to the degree of being absorbed into

-is done by ants that grow fungus, by fungus who farm algae, or
+by ants that grow fungus, by fungus who farm algae, or birds that leave

-39. Language and articulation sense, used to express feelings
+39. Language sense, used to express feelings and

-and convey information in every medium from the bees' dance to
+convey information in every medium from the bees' dance to, uniquely, human

 40. Sense of humility, appreciation, ethics.